DeepBrainChain/DeepBrainChain-MainChain/docs/join_dbc_testnet_EN.md

 1. Compile DBC chain

+   + Option 1: use pre-build version.
+If you are running DBC vm to run an validator, login your server,  change dir to `/root/dbc_chain`  you will find pre-build binary.

+     ```bash
+     cd /root/dbc_chain
+     ```

-   + Option 1: compile from source
+   + Option 2: compile from source

      ```bash
      # install rust，subkey